jkimys2/JN-PWA-Text-Editor/README.md

 ## Description

 Through this challenge, I was able to build a text editor that runs in the browser.
 The app is a single-page application that meets the progressive web application criteria.
+While it works well in the browser, the application can also be downloaded by clicking the ```Install``` button!
 The web page was built following the acceptance criterias listed below:

 ```md
 GIVEN a text editor web application